Skip to Main Content

 We recommend our smoked pot roast technique for rump roast.
 Smoke the roast directly on the grill at 180 degrees Fahrenheit for 1½ hours.
 Then turn the grill up to 275 degrees, and transfer the roast to a dutch oven that contains aromatics and braising liquid.
 Cook with the lid on for 4 to 5 hours, until the internal temperature of the meat reaches 204 degrees.

-Rump Roast FAQs
+Rump Roast FAQ's

-Is Rump Roast a Good Cut?
+Is Rump Roast A Good Cut?

 Rump roast is a decent cut for braising.
 It is not one of the most sought-after cuts.